Project-Code-UVA/WahooWallet/README.md

 ### **Backend: Python**

-- The backend is built using Python for API services, handling data, and integrating with PostgreSQL.
-Python can be run easily using VS Code.
 - [How to Use Django](https://www.djangoproject.com/start/): A tutorial on Django.

 ---

 ### **PostgreSQL**

-- Install [PostgreSQL](https://www.postgresql.org/download/) and create a database for WahooWallet:

 - [How to Use PostgreSQL](https://www.postgresqltutorial.com/index.html): A tutorial on PostgreSQL.

 ---